marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2016-06-06-how-to-handle-adsense-in-a-jekyll-development-environment.md

 - __speed__.
 Testing the site locally without waiting for each ad request to resolve, avoiding any javascript external request.

-There are two main options to avoid these problems:
+There are two main options to avoid them:

 - telling Google that the _ad_ request is only for testing purposes
 - avoid the javascript request at all